Religion of the Yellow Stick

-The religion of the yellow stick (Creideamh a’ bhata-bhuidhe) was a facetious name given to the enforcement of the Church of Scotland among certain Roman Catholic churchgoers who lived in the Hebrides of Scotland.
+The religion of the yellow stick (Creideamh a’ bhata-bhuidhe) was a facetious name given to the enforcement of the Church of Scotland among certain Catholic churchgoers who lived in the Hebrides of Scotland.
 Such actions, however, were not unique to the Hebrides, but occurred in other parts of Scotland.

 A Coll priest of former times was accustomed to drive recalcitrant natives to church by a smart application of his walking stick; those who yielded were thus said to come under Creideamh a’ bhata-bhuidhe.